Gonos Yotas: Death

 In 1911, rumours had spread that Gonos Yiotas was angered by the actions of his former ally Apostolis Matopoulos and Dr. Antonakis and their collaboration with the Young Turks.
 Matopoulos was alarmed and fled the region for his safety.

 Following a betrayal, Gonos Yiotas was killed on 12 February 1911, during an operation of the Ottoman army which resulted in his encirclement at the Lake of Giannitsa.
 It has been speculated by many that Matopoulos and/or Dr. Antonakis were responsible for the betrayal.
 Matopoulos would go on to flee to the United States while Dr. Antonakis would be executed for his acts of endangering the Greek cause.

 The tomb of Gonos Yiotas in Giannitsa.

 Following his death, the body of Gonos Yiotas was recovered and buried in the cemetery of Giannitsa.

 Legacy

-He is honoured as a hero of the Macedonian Struggle.
+He is a famous Makedonomachos who is honoured as a hero of the Macedonian Struggle in Greece.

 A street and square bear his name in Giannitsa, the town in which he is buried.